borg286/sevtech2/README.md

     * Does not work with Quark item drop off

+    * Use storage crates (not to be confused with wooden crate).
+It's also silent and it can be gathered with all the guts using shift right click.
+Can be used as a limited version of backpack.
+Ideal for resource processing or builds.
+Note that the drop-off button doesn't work with them, so shouldn't be used for primary storage.

 ### Hunting Dimension

 Craft 8 wood with a stone sword to get the portal frame blocks.
 Make a portal and activate with your sword.
 This world only spawns selected types of mobs.
 Entering the portal then **sneak to enter** the Hunting dimension.